chtz/PoorManScriptingLanguageWeb/README.md

 This is pre-alpha stuff - use it at your own risk.

-Pre-Cond: https://github.com/chtz/PoorManScriptingLanguage "maven installed locally".
+Pre-Cond: https://github.com/chtz/PoorManScriptingLanguage "maven installed locally" (this is only the web wrapper project).

 ## Sample